nuxeo/nuxeo-java-client/README.md

 - `org.nuxeo.client.cache.ResultCacheInMemory` provide some parameters for invalidations mechanism

-- `org.nuxeo.client.api.NuxeoClient.NuxeoClientBuilder#cache` can be used to give any cache implementing the interface `org.nuxeo.client.api.cache.NuxeoResponseCache`.
+- `org.nuxeo.client.NuxeoClient.Builder#cache` can be used to give any cache implementing the interface `org.nuxeo.client.cache.NuxeoResponseCache`.

 #### Errors/Exceptions